pablichjenkov/macao-sdk/README.md

 ### Components

-[Component](https://github.com/pablichjenkov/templato/tree/master/uistate3) is the core module where the Components logic resides.
-Bellow are some screenshots of the demo App used to test the diferrent features available in the component library.
+[Templato Components](https://github.com/pablichjenkov/templato/tree/master/components) are the core module where the navigation components and other util components reside.
+Bellow are some demos of the different features available in the templato-components library.
 <H4>You want to try it out? - It is in mavenCentral !!!</H4>

 Just add bellow dependency in your project **shared** module.
 You only need to add the dependency to the **commonMain** sourceSet.